 Gross salary is often confused with CTC.
 However, there’s a difference between the two.

-Gross salary is the amount that is payable to the employee before the deduction of taxes and after the deduction of the Employee Provident Fund (EPF) contribution and gratuity subtracted from the CTC.
+Definition: Gross salary is the amount that is payable to the employee before the deduction of taxes, the Employee Provident Fund (EPF) contribution, other deductions and the gratuity from the CTC.

 Direct and indirect benefits, overtime salary, and other differentials are included in gross salary.